How to quickly resize images on Mac

 Edit images like a pro with Setapp

 Resizing images on your Mac does not have to be an ordeal.
 You can simply use the tools at your disposal that can take care of image resizing as well as image editing and much more.
 One such tool that you now know how to use is the built-in Preview app.
-This Mac app is easy to use and you already have it on your machine.
+This Mac app is easy to use, and you already have it on your machine.
+If you're looking for more advanced features, try these tools:

-Explore these and 240+ apps for almost any task with your Setapp subscription and decide for yourself which works for you best (or just use them all!).
-Start with Setapp seven-day free trial now and see for yourself!
+Explore these and 250+ apps for almost any task with your Setapp subscription and decide for yourself which works best for you (or just use them all!).
+Start with the Setapp seven-day free trial now and see for yourself!

 FAQ